“Every DUI stop has a story. We read the police report, the dashcam, the breathalyzer logs. That’s where cases get won.”

 Class A Misdemeanor | |

-DUI Cannabis / THC Per se THC limit in blood while driving.
-Cannabis is legal in Illinois, but driving impaired is not.
+Marijuana / Cannabis DUI Illinois has a per se THC limit for drivers.
+Cannabis is legal in Illinois, but driving with THC above the limit — or while impaired — is a criminal offense.
 625 ILCS 5/11-501(a)(7) |

 Class A Misdemeanor | |